 Jim 'Slim' Mimlitz

 Enhanced Power Supply Isolation Techniques

-Another method available to drastically reduce the level of EMI noise effects upon a Signalizer and Flow Meter circuit is to install a medical-grade isolation transformer.
+If one (or more) SCADAmetrics model CMR.100 EMI Filter for AMI Meters are installed, and satisfactory noise reduction is not achieved, then another available method to significantly reduce the level of EMI noise effects upon a Signalizer and Flow Meter circuit is to install a medical-grade isolation transformer.
 Medical-grade transformers are ideal for protecting sensitive electronic equipment in hospital (and industrial) environments.
 Faraday shielding reduces the cumulative leakage current of the Isolator and connected equipment to levels less than 100 microamps.
 These transformers remove EMI/RFI noise, utility switching transients, and harmonics generated by other on-site loads.
 Additionally, medical-grade transformers reduce the impact of utility-related surge conditions.
 Their inherent filtering provides continuous common-mode noise rejection with no wearable moving parts.
 Example models include the Model MD-250-U (Triad Magnetics) and the Model IS-500 (Eaton/Tripp-Lite).

 Questions?…

-Are you interested in learning more about how SCADAmetrics flow instrumentation, when implemented with good wiring practices, can provide reliable and accurate signaling to your SCADA, Telemetry, or Building Automation System?
+Are you interested in learning more about how SCADAmetrics flow instrumentation, when implemented with good signal filtering and wiring practices, can provide reliable and accurate signaling to your SCADA, Telemetry, or Building Automation System?
 Give us a call!… We’ll be glad to discuss the details!

+Jim 'Slim' Mimlitz